qouteall/qouteall-blog/Cognitive-biases.md

 A **loaded question** is a question that contains an assumption (framing).
 Following that assumption can lead to a biased answer.
 Example: "Do you support the attempt by the US to bring freedom and democracy to other places in the world?"

+The current LLMs are trained to satisfy the user.
+If you ask LLM a loaded question that has a bias, the LLM often follow your bias to please you.

 Asking the right question requires the right assumption.

 **Mehrabian's rule**: When communicating attitudes and feelings, the impact is 7% verbal (words), 38% vocal (tone of voice), 55% non-verbal (facial expressions, gestures, posture).
 Note that this doesn't apply to all kinds of communications.